cloud-bulldozer/benchmark-operator/docs/uperf.md

 The first pod is our Operator orchestrating the UPerf workload.

-To review the results, `kubectl logs <client>`, the top of the output is the actual workload that was passed to UPerf (From the values in the custom resource)
+To review the results, `kubectl logs <client>`, the top of the output is the actual workload that was passed to UPerf (From the values in the custom resource).

+Note: If cleanup is not set in the spec file then the client pods will be killed after 600 seconds from it's completion.
+The server pods will be cleaned up immediately after client job completes

 ```
 <?xml version=1.0?>